CER-REC/conditions/app/components/ProjectMenu/ProjectChart/README.md

 # Project Chart

 Reveals the distribution of themes (Conditions.ConcatTheme(english)) assigned to conditions for each project from the selected company, shown in a bar chart.

 ## Requirements

-* Must follow the same ordering structure as the ProjectLegend
+* Must follow the same ordering structure as the FeaturesLegend
 * Flag items must follow the legend sizing
 * Displays an empty space for items with no data
 * Updates when the top level selected feature changes